-Redland City Council would like to say a special thank you to our performers, supporters, event crew and all those who have helped to make this year's the same of the same of Our event partners
+Redland City Council would like to say a special thank you to our performers, supporters, event crew and all those who have helped to make this year's states by Starlight so special.
+We would especially like to thank...

+Our event partners